-The City of Kennedale contracts with Tarrant County for their General Elections, which are generally the first Saturday of each May.
+The City of Kennedale contracts with Tarrant County for election services.
+General Elections are generally the first Saturday of each May.
 Registered Kennedale voters can vote at the Kennedale Community Center (in the Library) at 316 W 3rd Street, Kennedale TX, 76060.
 Check your current voter registration status here.

 (a) Each member of the City Council, including the Mayor, shall meet the following qualifications:

 (b) No candidate may file for more than one office or position number per election.